Life near the Dump

 i) describe the odour, tie it to particular times, and

-ii) rate it on a scale of 1 (slight problem) to 5 (very bad).
+ii) rate it on a scale of 1 (slight problem) to 6 (very bad - makes you feel sick).

 It would be an abdication of responsibility if a regulatory body lacked a scientifically-based system of monitoring the nuisances it is meant to control.